-From being one of the first to hit the YouTube scene, to creating her own line of cellos, Tina is a trailblazer in every sense of the word.
+From being one of the first to hit the YouTube scene, to creating her own line of cellos, Guo is a trailblazer in every sense of the word.
+In a chat with Output, Guo shares her musical journey as a young prodigy to playing with the biggest players in the game (she can be heard on “Wonder Woman,” “Dunkirk,” and Cirque du Soleil’s “Immortal World Tour”).
 Discover how she structures her daily routine to balancing all her endeavors.
-Plus, take an exclusive look at her working demo for the Bentley x Tina Guo partnership for the Bentayga Hybrid.
+Plus, take an exclusive look behind the music she created for the Bentley Bentayga, the company’s first hybrid vehicle.

 As one of the world’s most fascinating cellists, it comes as no surprise that Grammy-nominated Tina Guo is a busy musician.

-On a typical day, she gets up between 5-6 a.m., pours a cup of coffee, and heads to her home office… down the hall.
+On a typical day, she gets up between 5-6 a.m., pours a cup of coffee, and then heads to her home office down the hall.
 “I’ll answer emails, do my merchandise store orders, and take care of the bookkeeping.
-And then, around 8 or 9, I’ll try to practice,” she says from her sleek studio.
+And then, around 8 or 9 a.m., I’ll try to practice,” she says from her sleek studio.

 Guo’s parents, both music teachers, raised her in a traditional Chinese environment.
-Even after leaving Shanghai for the U.S. when she was 5, the family rules concerning music remained the same: everything had to be “appropriate,” listening to rock or non-classical music was discouraged, and learning to master her instrument was a top priority.
+Even after leaving Shanghai for the United States when she was 5, the family rules concerning music remained the same.
+Everything had to be “appropriate,” listening to rock or non-classical music was discouraged, and learning to master her instrument was a top priority.

-The turning point for Tina came during her second year of college when she went to her first metal show at the legendary Whisky A Go Go on the fabulous Sunset Strip.
+The turning point for Guo came during her second year of college when she went to her first metal show at the legendary Whisky a Go Go, a fixture on the Sunset Strip.
 She went to watch her boyfriend’s band play.

 “There weren’t a lot of people there, but it was dark and dirty,” she said of her first excursion into live rock music.
 “I don’t know, I just kind of loved it.
 It’s the complete opposite of the very proper background.
 It’s like you can do anything you want — there’s no one judging how you’re playing.”

-Soon after being inspired by the former stomping grounds of Mötley Crüe, The Doors, and Guns N’ Roses, Guo left USC’s famed Thornton School of Music and used her entire savings at that time ($6,100) to produce “Queen Bee”, a video of her metal-flavored take on Nikolai Rimsky-Korsakov’s “Flight of the Bumblebee.”
+Soon after being inspired by the former stomping grounds of Mötley Crüe, The Doors, and Guns N’ Roses, Guo left USC’s famed Thornton School of Music and used her entire savings ($6,100 at the time) to produce “Queen Bee,” a video of her metal-flavored take on Nikolai Rimsky-Korsakov’s “Flight of the Bumblebee.”

-Although her parents didn’t understand her decisions, the video marked the start of Tina’s sensational career.
-Shortly after the release of “Queen Bee”, she was contacted by composers John Debney, Hans Zimmer, and Brian Tyler.
+Although her parents didn’t understand her decisions, the video marked the start of Guo’s sensational career.
+Shortly after the release of “Queen Bee,” she was contacted by composers John Debney, Hans Zimmer, and Brian Tyler.

-Today, Tina Guo is one of the world’s most sought-after musicians.
-The virtuoso cellist has been featured on the scores of “Sherlock Holmes,” “Wonder Woman,” “Iron Man 2,” “Vikings,” “Pirates of the Carribean,” and “The Lion King.”
+Today, Guo is one of the world’s most sought-after cellists and is known for her unique blend of metal with classical music.
+The virtuoso cellist has been featured on the scores of “Sherlock Holmes,” “Wonder Woman,” “Iron Man 2,” “Vikings,” “Pirates of the Caribbean,” and “The Lion King.”
 She’s also contributed to a number of soundtracks, including “Kung Fu Panda,” “X-Men: First Class,” “Hancock,” and “The Hangover 2.”

-Despite all the difficulties, in retrospect, Tina is grateful for growing up in such a strict environment.
+Despite all the difficulties, in retrospect, Guo is grateful for growing up in such a strict environment.
 “If I hadn’t built that amount of muscle memory growing up, it’d be very difficult to express myself,” she acknowledges.
-And while she feels like 80% of everything she’s tried has failed, Guo has learned how important it is to be disciplined, not give up, and build a solid foundation.
+And while she feels like 80 percent of everything she’s tried has failed, Guo has learned how important it is to be disciplined, not give up, and build a solid foundation.